All you need to know to plan a perfect Tuscany itinerary: best places in Tuscany, where to base yourself in Tuscany, practical tips for a perfect trip

 - Zoos and animal encounter opportunities, such as Pistoia zoo and the European fauna park Poppi (wildlife sanctuary)

-Great organised activities and tours in Tuscany
+Great organized activities and tours in Tuscany

-- Chianti half day afternoon tour from Florence with wine tasting
+- Chianti half-day afternoon tour from Florence with wine tasting

 - Florence market to table cooking lesson

-- Tuscany by Vespa, full day tour
+- Tuscany by Vespa, full-day tour

 - Children cooking class in Florence